munstermedia/deploy-commander/README.md

 # deploy-commander

-> Continuous integration to rule all your applications !
+> Continuous Integration Deployments to rule all your applications !

 A tool for setting up a different environments most used for managing DTAP flows.
 Deploy commander is build directly on python/fabric, but can be used for any project.

+Main goal of this system is to configure your deployment, and not programm it.
+There are a other flavors for setting up your dtap... we're focussing on simplicity and transparancy.
+Next to that we want to create a centralized system to manage different deployments for multiple apps on different servers.

 ** Note : This application is still in it's development phase. **